Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: Acknowledgements

 \section{Acknowledgements}

-This research was partially supported by National Science Foundation (NSF) grants IIS-2107524 and IIS-2107487.
+This research is partially supported by National Science Foundation (NSF) grants IIS-2107524 and IIS-2107487.
 We thank Keziah Kaylyn Reina, Kathryn Kazanas and Karim Villaescusa F. for their work on the annotation of {\sc EmoTrigger}.
+We also thank our reviewers for their insightful comments.